JorgeSarricolea/Rasa-Chatbot/README.md

 ## Getting Started

-To get started with "Node-Rasa-Chabot-Thuban", follow these simple steps:
+To get started with "Rasa-Chabot", follow these simple steps:

 > [!TIP]
 > I recommend installing Node Version Manager and using the stable version.